 Albert smiled and turned toward his desk.
 "How about that Lasagna on Saturday?"

 Ricky gave him a sheepish smile.
 "Will Aunt Ronnie make her garlic bread too?"

 "Then I'll be there…and I want to show you my bike too."

-"That will be great, Ricky.
-I'll be waiting for you...and so will Ken and Barbie."
+"That'll be great, Ricky.
+I'll be waiting for you…and so will Ken and Barbie."

 Ricky laughed and left the office with his confidence restored.
 He was going to head straight to the park to apologize to Clifford and if he had to, stand up against the bullies for what was right.

-Albert picked the file up off his desk and opened it.
+Albert picked Ricky's file up off his desk and opened it.
 Three blank sheets of paper drifted out.
 He tore it in half and threw it in the trash with a cynical smile.
-He had lied to Ricky.
+He'd lied to Ricky.
 There were no technicalities in Chris's death, at least not anything noticeable by the police.
 Whatever had happened, Ricky covered his tracks well.
-He'd make a good criminal...or a cop.
-There were never any suspicions of murder, it was written off immediately as an accidental suicide.
+He'd make a good criminal…or a cop.
+There were never any suspicions of murder, it was written off as an accidental suicide.
 It was only Albert who long suspected Ricky played a part, but he never knew how to break it to him.
-All that mattered at this stage in the game was that Ricky confessed, not once, but twice.
+All that mattered at this stage in the game was that Ricky had confessed, not once, but twice.
 Albert didn't have to enforce the law on him.
 Ricky had put himself in his own prison, and now he was finally free.